Breath of Fresh Air with Solid JS and Fable.Solid

 ]

-Above example actually not justify store use but as you can see it is very similar to how we use Signal.
+The above example actually doesn't justify store use, but as you can see, it's very similar to how we use Signal.

-What about state management when there is a need of sharing states between components?
-Now, parent-child is easy, pass using props just like react.
-But if you want to share state between siblings then you can easily do with context.
-Now, if you think Context will update the whole DOM tree, then my friend there is no virtual dom and fine-grained reactivity will update only what is required.
-So, just put things in Context and you will get a sharable Store or Signal.
-Yup, no passing dispatch in props and access to store all the child components of context.
-Api for context is also implemented in Fable.Solid.
-Check it out how it works.
+What about state management when there's a need to share state between components?
+Parent-child is easy—just pass it using props like in React.
+But if you want to share state between siblings, then you can easily do it with context.
+Now, if you think context will update the whole DOM tree, then my friend, there's no virtual DOM, and fine-grained reactivity will update only what is required.
+So just put things in context and you'll get a sharable Store or Signal.
+Yup, no passing dispatch in props, and all child components of the context have access to the store.
+The API for context is also implemented in Fable.Solid.
+Check out how it works.

 This birthday post is part of the FsAdvent calendar 2022.
-I am sorry that I am unable to write more nowadays as I am busy with F# work.
+I'm sorry that I'm unable to write more nowadays as I'm busy with F# work.
 But I should be writing more and giving talks nationally and internationally in 2023.
-I like to thank phosphor.co team for the continued support and especially Alfonso Garcia-Caro for his awesome work.
+I'd like to thank the phosphor.co team for the continued support and especially Alfonso Garcia-Caro for his awesome work.

-Request the reader to suggest a new name for the stack for, Giraffe + Solid + Whatever Cloud or Database.
-Something Fresh for future as well old F# web users.
+I'd like to request readers to suggest a new name for the stack: Giraffe + Solid + Whatever Cloud or Database.
+Something fresh for the future as well as for old F# web users.